These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to describe prolapse type and reducibility accurately

-Why: The rating criteria distinguish between spontaneously reducible, manually reducible, and persistently irreducible (continuous) prolapse.
+The rating criteria distinguish between spontaneously reducible, manually reducible, and persistently irreducible (continuous) prolapse.
 Continuous irreducible prolapse with 3+ thrombotic episodes supports the 20% rating.
 Saying 'they go back in' without clarifying whether this is spontaneous or manual underrepresents your condition.

-Do this instead: Clearly state whether prolapsed hemorrhoids require you to manually push them back in, whether they ever remain prolapsed for extended periods, and whether they have become irreducible.
+Instead: Clearly state whether prolapsed hemorrhoids require you to manually push them back in, whether they ever remain prolapsed for extended periods, and whether they have become irreducible.

 Impact: 10% vs. 20% rating